AarhusCosmology/client_public/README.md

 or install the dependencies listed in `environment.yaml` in your preferred Python environment.

-To automatically activate the conda environment, add to your `.bashrc`:
+To automatically activate the conda environment, add it to your `.bashrc` using:

 ```bash
 echo "conda activate clienv" >> ~/.bashrc